728rabbit/Simplified-Resource-Calendar/README.md

 # iCalendar
-iCalendar is a simple library that allows you to create calendar events, including month, week, and day display modes
+iCalendar is a simple library that allows you to create calendar events, including month, week, and day display modes.

     const resources = [
         { id: 1, name: '會議室 A' },